 There is no way a proper assessment can safely be made purely online.
-Consultations will ensure patient safety and allow the doctor to assess you on an individual basis.
-The best way to test T levels is via a blood test, these can now be done via the post with a simple prick test that you can mail to the lab and then discuss with your doctor in the consultation.
+Consultations will ensure patient safety and allow the medical provider to assess you on an individual basis.
+The best way to test T levels is via a blood test, these can now be done via the post with a simple prick test that you can mail to the lab and then discuss with your medical provider in the consultation.
 They will also offer quarterly testing over a year to see how you have progressed and adjust the treatment plan accordingly.

 How is Low Testosterone Treated?

 Testosterone Replacement Therapy (TRT) is commonly used to help people with abnormally low testosterone levels.
 Decreased body mass, lower sex drive, and fatigue are all common symptoms.
 Testosterone medication is often prescribed in pills, patches, creams or injections to increase the levels back to normal.

 You will often see companies selling what is known as 'Bio-identical' testosterone.
 This is simply 'manmade' testosterone, that is chemically very similar to that produced in the human body.

 Testosterone injections are one of the more common forms of TRT.
 Testosterone cypionate is commonly injected into the gluteal muscle every 2-4 weeks.
 It can be administered yourself after being shown the ropes by a nurse or your doctor.
 The dosage depends on varying factors that will be carefully diagnosed by a medical provider using blood tests and often a medical questionnaire to assess your suitability for treatment.